The Beck Anxiety Inventory: What It Is And How It Works

 The BA inventory was developed as a way to assess anxiety severity, independent of any potentially overlapping symptoms of depression or other disorders.

-Before the invention of this scale, the most popular anxiety scales (such as the State-Trait Anxiety Inventory) included symptoms that could also be caused by depression, which made them somewhat unreliable.
-The Beck Anxiety Inventory does not include symptoms typical of affective disorders like depression, meaning that if an individual scores high on the BAI, they’re likely to have an issue with anxiety in particular.
+Before the invention of this scale, the most popular anxiety scales (such as the State-Trait Anxiety Inventory [to assess trait anxiety and state anxiety]) included symptoms that could also be caused by depression, which made them somewhat unreliable.
+The BAI does not include symptoms typical of affective disorders like depression, meaning that if an individual scores high on the BAI, they’re likely to have an issue with anxiety in particular.

-There are twenty-one items on this self-reported anxiety measurement tool which represent the physical and psychological symptoms of anxiety.
-Many items on the list focus on physiological or psychosomatic symptoms rather than cognitive symptoms.
+There are twenty-one items on this self-report inventory tool which represent the physical and psychological symptoms of anxiety.
+Many items on the list focus on physiological or somatic symptoms rather than cognitive symptoms.
 That’s why clinicians often pair the BAI with the Penn State Worry Questionnaire, which is generally considered to be a more accurate representation of cognitive symptoms such as catastrophizing.

 To use the BAI, an individual self-reports on symptoms, using a rating scale of zero to three to describe how intensely they’ve felt each of the symptoms below in the past week, if at all.
 Zero represents “not at all”, one indicates “mildly, but it didn’t bother me much”, two means “moderately; it wasn’t pleasant at times”, and three represents “severely; it bothered me a lot”.